RicoJia/Accelerated-C-/github_notes.md

 Sample work-flow: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging

+0. How to update the existing repo from remote server?
+	    1. git pull origin branch-name 		    certain branches are updated git pull    				    all branches are updated
 a.
 Working on branches (versions)
             0. git clone -b branch_name repo_name
             1. git branch -a                                check all existing branches in your repo directory;  * means current branch; HEAD is the pointer pointing to your current branch